cdluminate/my-overlay/usage.md

 Frequently Asked Questions
 ==========================

+**Q:** I disabled this feature when installing a bunch of packages, but now I regret and want to enable the runtime switching feature.
+How should I do?

+A: Simply reinstall the virtual packages and your favorate BLAS/LAPACK providers with the `eselect-ldso` flag toggled.
+The whole dependency tree doesn't need to be rebuilt as a rebuild is expected to make no difference.

 **Q:** Some BLAS/LAPACK implementations support 64-bit array indexing, which provides functions such as `sasum(int64_t N, float* X, int64_t INCX)`.
 How does this mechanism deal with such feature?